 - Window sills.
 When the weather is warm, you want to open up those windows.
 But first, you may want to clean the window sills and screens with a vacuum.
 If there is a lot of debris, consider using a shop vac instead of your home vacuum or clean out the debris with your gloved hands.

 - Filters.
 We have central air and an asthmatic child.
-Replacing those air filters regularly is really important to his well-being.
+Replacing our air filters regularly is really important to his well-being.
 We often forgot to replace our home’s air filters so I signed up to have filters automatically delivered with Second Nature.
-Second nature delivers the exact number of filters you need for your home, in all the right sizes.
+They delivers the air filters and fridge filters whenever you need them.
 Because they automatically deliver the filters we have a physical reminder to change them.
-We signed up for their FREE trial and got our first filter for FREE.
 It’s a great program and I love that there is no commitment.
 You can cancel or modify your account anytime to fit your needs.
 We’ve been buying our filters through Second Nature for 4 years now!
-Click here to get your first filter for FREE plus get 50% OFF your 2nd and 3rd box.
+Click here to get your first filter with FREE Shipping

 Print out a copy and keep it with you as you go through each room and do a deep cleaning.
 If you have a Household Binder you can print this out, put it in a page protector and reuse it year after year.

 Each room is listed with tasks to help you clean your room from top to bottom.
 There are spaces for you to add tasks to each room as needed as well.
 I hope you find this Spring Cleaning Checklist helpful.

 Download your Spring Cleaning Checklist PDF: